willlaird/PythonCode/README.md

-# i-love-python
+# PythonCode

-'i-love-python' contains some of my python code, and is mostly focused on data analysis or simulation.
+'PythonCode' contains some of the python code that might be valuable for me to look back at.
+It contains mainly simulation and data analysis code.